1985–86 Pittsburgh Penguins season

 The 1985–86 Pittsburgh Penguins season was the Penguins' 19th season in the National Hockey League (NHL).
-The Penguins did not qualify for the playoffs.
+The Penguins did not qualify for the playoffs for the fourth year in a row for the first time in franchise history.

 Regular season

 The Penguins failed to make the playoffs again for the fourth straight year, finishing two points behind the fourth place Rangers for the final spot in the Patrick Division.